 How did Fidel Castro fool the CIA for a generation?
 Why did Neville Chamberlain think he could trust Adolf Hitler?
 Why are campus sexual assaults on the rise?
 Do television sitcoms teach us something about the way we relate to each other that isn’t true?

-Talking to Strangers is a classically Gladwellian intellectual adventure, a challenging and controversial excursion through history, psychology, and scandals taken straight from the news.
+Talking to Strangersis a classically Gladwellian intellectual adventure, a challenging and controversial excursion through history, psychology, and scandals taken straight from the news.
 He revisits the deceptions of Bernie Madoff, the trial of Amanda Knox, the suicide of Sylvia Plath, the Jerry Sandusky pedophilia scandal at Penn State University, and the death of Sandra Bland throwing our understanding of these and other stories into doubt.
 Something is very wrong, Gladwell argues, with the tools and strategies we use to make sense of people we don’t know.
 And because we don’t know how to talk to strangers, we are inviting conflict and misunderstanding in ways that have a profound effect on our lives and our world.

 Bryan Stevenson was a young lawyer when he founded the Equal Justice Initiative, a legal practice dedicated to defending those most desperate and in need: the poor, the wrongly condemned, and women and children trapped in the farthest reaches of our criminal justice system.
 One of his first cases was that of Walter McMillian, a young man who was sentenced to die for a notorious murder he insisted he didn’t commit.
 The case drew Bryan into a tangle of conspiracy, political machination, and legal brinksmanship—and transformed his understanding of mercy and justice forever.

-Just Mercy is at once an unforgettable account of an idealistic, gifted young lawyer’s coming of age, a moving window into the lives of those he has defended, and an inspiring argument for compassion in the pursuit of true justice.
+Just Mercyis at once an unforgettable account of an idealistic, gifted young lawyer’s coming of age, a moving window into the lives of those he has defended, and an inspiring argument for compassion in the pursuit of true justice.

 A clear-eyed account of learning how to lead in a chaotic world, by General Jim Mattis—the former Secretary of Defense and one of the most formidable strategic thinkers of our time—and Bing West, a former assistant secretary of defense and combat Marine.

-Call Sign Chaos is the account of Jim Mattis’s storied career, from wide-ranging leadership roles in three wars to ultimately commanding a quarter of a million troops across the Middle East.
+Call Sign Chaosis the account of Jim Mattis’s storied career, from wide-ranging leadership roles in three wars to ultimately commanding a quarter of a million troops across the Middle East.
 Along the way, Mattis recounts his foundational experiences as a leader, extracting the lessons he has learned about the nature of warfighting and peacemaking, the importance of allies, and the strategic dilemmas—and short-sighted thinking—now facing our nation.
 He makes it clear why America must return to a strategic footing so as not to continue winning battles but fighting inconclusive wars.

 Mattis divides his book into three parts: Direct Leadership, Executive Leadership, and Strategic Leadership.
 In the first part, Mattis recalls his early experiences leading Marines into battle, when he knew his troops as well as his own brothers.
 In the second part, he explores what it means to command thousands of troops and how to adapt your leadership style to ensure your intent is understood by your most junior troops so that they can own their mission.
 In the third part, Mattis describes the challenges and techniques of leadership at the strategic level, where military leaders reconcile war’s grim realities with political leaders’ human aspirations, where complexity reigns and the consequences of imprudence are severe, even catastrophic.

-Call Sign Chaos is a memoir of a life of warfighting and lifelong learning, following along as Mattis rises from Marine recruit to four-star general.
+Call Sign Chaosis a memoir of a life of warfighting and lifelong learning, following along as Mattis rises from Marine recruit to four-star general.
 It is a journey about learning to lead and a story about how he, through constant study and action, developed a unique leadership philosophy, one relevant to us all.

 You can go after the job you want—and get it!
+You can take the job you have—and improve it!
+You can take any situation—and make it work for you!

-Dale Carnegies rock-solid, time-tested advice has carried countless people up the ladder of success in their business and personal lives.
+Dale Carnegie’s rock-solid, time-tested advice has carried countless people up the ladder of success in their business and personal lives.
 One of the most groundbreaking and timeless bestsellers of all time, How to Win Friends & Influence People will teach you:

-Twelve ways to win people to your way of thinking
+– Six ways to make people like you – Twelve ways to win people to your way of thinking – Nine ways to change people without arousing resentment

 And much more!
 Achieve your maximum potential—a must-read for the twenty-first century with more than 15 million copies sold!